popiang/jonas_react/17-the-wild-oasis/note.md

 2. in supabase apidoc, find insert row, copy the code and paste it into the function
 3. in the insert part, in the array simply put the newCabin
 4. as usual, check for error, and if ok return the data
-5. the go to supabase authenticaion, policies, create policy for cabin to allow access for create and update
+5. the go to supabase authentication, policies, create policy for cabin to allow access for create and update
 6. in CreateCabinForm, call useMutation again, get the mutate and isLoading
 7. mutationFn: call the createCabin function and send the new cabin
 8. onSuccess: call toast for success message, call queryClient to invalidates queries with queryKey ['cabins'], and then call reset function that we get from destructure of useForm(), btw call useQueryClient to get queryClient